MicrosoftDocs/azure-management-docs/articles/copilot/aishell-overview.md

 ---
-title: Copilot in Azure is now available directly in the CLI
+title: Use Microsoft Copilot in Azure with AI Shell
 description: Learn about the things you can do with Microsoft Copilot in Azure from the command line. ms.date: 11/18/2024 ms.topic: conceptual